peres84/RuneSight/README.md

 [![React](https://img.shields.io/badge/React-18-61DAFB)](https://reactjs.org/)
 [![FastAPI](https://img.shields.io/badge/FastAPI-0.115-009688)](https://fastapi.tiangolo.com/)

+Originally developed to run with Claude Sonnet 4.5 (Anthropic) via Amazon Bedrock.
+Due to issues with Sonnet credits on my AWS account, the deployed backend was switched to an Amazon Nova Pro fallback — so the live deployment is a fallback configuration and not fully optimized.
+In particular, prompt/tool-calling integration is not yet finalized and may not route calls to the intended agents correctly.

+For the best experience, download the repository and run the project locally configured to use Claude Sonnet 4.5 (the video demo was recorded with Claude Sonnet 4.5).
+Local use will reflect the intended agent behaviour and model responses — see the Getting Started section in this README to run the backend locally and point it at your preferred Sonnet 4.5 model.

 **🚀 [Try it live](https://main.d2nnbamo017p3o.amplifyapp.com/)** • Built for the AWS Rift Rewind Hackathon

 **Legal Disclaimer:** RuneSight is not endorsed by Riot Games and does not reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
 Riot Games and all associated properties are trademarks or registered trademarks of Riot Games, Inc.